motizukilucas/godot-study/README.md

 > you can export variables so you can change it when instancing in other objects

 ## Signal
-* you can create a signal to tell for example that your enemy has no health
+* nodes have specifc signals, for example animation finished, that you can hook with some function to handle it
-* then you can emit_signal
+* you can create a signal to tell for example that your enemy has no health, then you can emit_signal
-* **you can connect signals trhough code**
+* **you can connect signals trhough code** and also you can pass parameters with it

 ## Set & Get
 * it will trigger whenever that varible is benig updated/set